-Bridget commences this year with a double major in Ecology & Evolutionary Biology and Policy Studies, a minor in Poverty, Justice & Human Capabilities, and a Certificate in Civic Leadership.
-Next year, she will complete the last year of the Rice-UT Public Health Scholars “4+1” program, which gave her a head start toward a Master’s in Public Health from the University of Texas.
+Bridget commenced in 2017 with a double major in Ecology & Evolutionary Biology and Policy Studies, a minor in Poverty, Justice & Human Capabilities, and a Certificate in Civic Leadership.
+In 2018, she plans to complete the last year of the Rice-UT Public Health Scholars “4+1” program, which gave her a head start toward a Master’s in Public Health from the University of Texas.
 For her Master’s, she will major in Health Services Organizations within the Management, Policy, and Community Health program, focusing on policy implementation in under-resourced areas of public health.

 Bridget has worked tirelessly within the Rice community to support victims of sexual violence as a STRIVE liaison and, as the director of the Women’s Resource Center, to raise awareness of sexual health.
 Some of her other on campus efforts include contributions to the Critical Thinking in Sexuality seminar that began in spring 2017, four years of performances in the Vagina Monologues, and her service on the Central Committee for Lovett College.
 She has also served as president of Rice for Reproductive Justice, which organizes events in support of reproductive rights and sexual health advocacy.
 Demonstrating her deep commitment to inclusivity, Bridget has worked with the Boniuk Council, a campus interfaith group; from fall 2015 through spring 2016, Bridget served as Coordinator for their 2016 Interfaith Week.
 She also joined the Student Association Wellbeing Committee after realizing that many students have not been tested for STIs because of the cost.
 In spring 2016, she helped start an initiative to reduce the cost of STI testing on campus and encourage students to use the service.